 This 332,000-hectare park has three major lake systems, eight interlinking ecosystems, 700-year-old fishing traditions, the majority of South Africa's remaining swamp forests, Africa's largest estuarine system, 526 bird species and 25,000-year-old coastal dunes – among the highest in the world.
 The name iSimangaliso means miracle and wonder, which aptly describes this special and scenic place.

 Our unique Battlefields, Bush and Beach Safari takes in the highlights of South Africa's exciting Kwazulu-Natal Province.
 From spectacular scenery and the fascinating history of the British/Zulu/Boer wars to unforgettable Big 5 safaris at Phinda Game Reserve and a pristine beach lodge with endless beaches, warm waters, incredible snorkelling and scuba diving, this itinerary includes cultural visits to local tribal villages.
-Scenery, history, culture, wildlife, sunny beaches, Battlefields, Bush and Beach has it all in spades.
+Scenery, history, culture, wildlife, sunny beaches, our Battlefields, Bush and Beach has it all in spades.